Join thousands of international professionals and business owners to get weekly insights on health, wealth and happiness.

 A gift trust provides an IHT planning route for those who want to make an outright gift in a tax-efficient way.

-For example, they may want the children to inherit the money at an age when they are more ﬁnancially mature, or they may want to gift away money without it affecting their spouse’s access to the funds.
+Some individuals are averse to making substantial gifts directly to minors.
+For example, if they have young children, they may want the children to inherit the money at an age when they are more ﬁnancially mature, or they may want to gift away money without affecting their spouse’s access to the funds.

 Who the gift trust is suitable for:

 We would highly recommend reading the 'expert verdict' section of this review to make an informed decision.